sepa79/C64Piano/LAYOUT.md

 - Keep the left controls compact but readable, with small preview scopes for instant feedback.
 - The middle region’s keyboard is a short strip; most of the middle region height is reserved for editing.
 - The right region’s trackers should be the tallest elements to make vertical note flow readable.
-- The drum machine is prominent but shallow, optimized for quick step entry across four lanes.